annebrown/home/README.md

 # Documents
 Docs for browndomain.com

-Automatically build and deploy to Vercel, after push.
+Automatic build and deploy to Vercel, after push.